 You can use the quick navigation below to easily hop to the section you're interested in.

-This blog post will detail some of the usual attractions that are visited by people travelling the ring road, as well as some slight detours and hidden gems that I believe may be worth visiting.
+This blog post will detail some of the usual attractions that are visited by people traveling the ring road, as well as some slight detours and hidden gems that I believe may be worth visiting.
 The recommended length-of-stay to fully experience the ring road is anywhere from 7 to 11 days.
 Whilst it is possible to do it in less, that may be a bit too rushed.
 It is best to take your time, fully experience the attractions and also see the lesser-known sights that Iceland has to offer.

 The first stop on the Golden Circle is 'Þingvellir National Park', the home of the Icelandic parliament 'Alþingi' from the 10th to the 18th century.
 The area is full of history, In fact, the þingvellir church is still standing and the ruins of old stone buildings can still be seen and now, Þingvellir is a UNESCO World Heritage Site.

 Around a 45-minute drive from Reykjavik, Þingvellir is situated directly between the North American and Eurasian tectonic plates.
-The continued separation of these plates, around 2.5 centimetres each year, is the reason for Iceland's high volcanic activity.
+The continued separation of these plates, around 2.5 centimeters each year, is the reason for Iceland's high volcanic activity.
 This has also led to the forming of ravines that are then filled with the meltwater from the Langjökull glacier.
-The water is often crystal clear, an example being that of the popular diving and snorkelling spot, Silfra.
+The water is often crystal clear, an example being that of the popular diving and snorkeling spot, Silfra.

 Some of the ravines have also avoided being filled with water, with the most popular being Almannagjá gorge.
 For those of you that watch the hit series 'Game of Thrones' then this area will be a familiar site.
 The scenes between Arya Stark and The Hound in the Riverlands were shot here.
 The gorge is created by the Earth literally ripping apart, and it's possible to walk in between.
 If you continue on the walk you will end up at the majestic Öxarárfoss waterfall.